Customization

 return true;}Ignore specific queries

-Section titled “Ignore specific queries”public function recordQuery($query, $duration): bool{ // Skip queries faster than 5ms if ($duration < 5) { return false; }
+Section titled “Ignore specific queries”public function recordQuery($query, $duration, $path): bool{ // Skip queries faster than 5ms if ($duration < 5) { return false; }

 // Ignore Telescope and Horizon-related queries if (preg_match('/\b(telescope_entries|horizon_jobs|horizon_tags)\b/i', $query)) { return false; }